realpython/materials/django-vue-graphql/README.md

 # Build a Blog Using Django, Vue, and GraphQL

-## Starting the backend Django application
+## Starting the back-end Django application

 In a new terminal tab:

-1. Install the backend requirements in the environment of your choice:
+1. Install the back-end requirements in the environment of your choice:
   ```shell
   $ cd /path/to/repo/tutorial-drafts/articles/django-vue-graphql/source_code/backend/
   $ python3 -m pip install -r requirements.txt